Grapefruit Essential Oil

-Our Pink Grapefruit is from certified organically grown grapefruit, and has a deep reddish-orange color.
+Our Pink Grapefruit is from naturally grown grapefruit, and has a deep reddish-orange color.

-Pink Grapefruit essential oil is obtained by cold-pressing the rinds of grapefruit from South Africa.
+Pink Grapefruit essential oil is obtained by cold-pressing the rinds of grapefruit grown in the United States.
 The cold-press extraction method gently extracts the sweet oil without changing the molecular composition.
 To retain optimal freshness, Grapefruit essential oil should always be kept cold.

 The quality of the fruit and the care taken in harvesting and pressing of the oil seems to play a much more significant role in the final essential oil than the cultivar of Grapefruit.
 All grapefruits will a have a great, sweet-tart aroma, and the best, as these are, will smell rich and complex.

 The essential oil of grapefruit has been used for its nutritional (vitamin C) and anti-infectious properties for centuries.
 It is also used extensively to flavor soft drinks and is a popular component of soaps and personal care products.